Marist Regional College

 Marist Regional College is a Roman Catholic, co-educational, secondary school, located in Parklands, a suburb of Burnie, Tasmania, Australia.

-Marist Regional College is part of the Marist Schools Australia MSA network of catholic high schools across Australia, and is one of several within Australia and around the world that share the same name of "Marist" College.
-The college currently caters for around 800 students from Years 7 to 12.
+Marist Regional College is part of the Marist Schools Australia network of Catholic high schools across Australia, and is one of several within Australia and around the world that share the same name of "Marist" College.
+The college currently caters for around 960 students from Years 7 to 12.

 History

-Marist Regional College was established in 1972 through the amalgamation of Stella Maris Regional College, run by the Sisters of Mercy, and Marist College run by the Marist Fathers.
+Marist Regional College was established in 1972 through the amalgamation of Stella Maris Regional College, run by the Sisters of Mercy, and Marist College, run by the Marist Fathers.

 Marist College

-The Society of Mary (Marists) opened the College in 1959 as a boys’ secondary boarding school, initially known as St James' Marist College, and attracted an Initial enrolment of 90.
-From 1966 onwards the School had some co-ed classes with Stella Maris Regional Girls' College.
+The Society of Mary (Marists) opened the College in 1959 as a boys’ secondary boarding school, initially known as St James' Marist College, and attracted an initial enrolment of 90.
+From 1966 onwards, the School had some co-ed classes with Stella Maris Regional Girls' College.

 Stella Maris Regional Girls' College

 In 1965, construction of the new Stella Maris Regional Girls' College began on land next to Marist College.
 In 1966, co-educational classes commenced with a small number of girls attending Marist College for lessons.